hikui/EMControllerManager/README.md

-# The Introduction of EMControllerManager
+# The Introduction to EMControllerManager

 ## Purpose
 It's a common scenario that we want to push a view controller inside another view controller.
 Assume that we have `ViewController1` and `ViewController2`.
 Now, we want to push `ViewController2` when a button in the `ViewController1` is touched.
 A standard practice would be: